shpml/fundamentals/08_chapter/12_assessment.md

 ![](/assets/chapter5/developer.png)

-5) To compare the two queen variables to check for equality, in the console type in the following:
+5) To compare the two queen variables to check for equality, in the console type in the following and run your javascript:

 ```js
 cardOne == cardTwo